allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 * uses HTTP protocol to handle requests
 * handles 10k rps (5k for writes, 5k for reads)
 * caches entries from requests for at least 10 minutes
 * serves responses in time (measured without time spent on network) below than
     * 5ms -  mean
     * 10ms for 99.9th percentile
     * 400ms for 99.999th percentile
 * serves cached entries instantly after POST requests

-Requests are in Json format, each message contains entry id and entry to cache which means that some Json (de)serialization will be needed.
+Requests are in json format, each message contains entry id and entry to cache which means that some json (de)serialization will be needed.
 Size of the message is up to 500 bytes.

 ## The Cache
 To meet requirements of our cache service, the cache in itself need to: